Polaris

 What building Polaris taught me about designing for AI-augmented workflows.

-Every information architecture decision in Polaris had to work for both humans and AI agents.
-Structured data, consistent naming, predictable locations — what makes an app navigable for people also makes it readable for machines.
+Every information architecture decision had to work for both me and the AI.
+Structured data, consistent naming, predictable locations — the things that make an app easy for a person to navigate also make it easier for an agent to read.

 Next Steps